dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 A const declaration may use the *constant generator* `iota`, which is used to create a sequence of related values without spelling out each one explicitly.
 In a `const` declaration, the value of iota begins at zero and increments by one for each item in the sequence.

-Here’s an example from the `time` package, which defines named constants of type `Weekday` for the days of the week, starting with zero for `Sunday`.
+Here's an example from the `time` package, which defines named constants of type `Weekday` for the days of the week, starting with zero for `Sunday`.
 Types of this kind are often called *enumerations*, or *enums* for short.
 ```go
   type Weekday int
   const (